The Home of Light

 In this house time is tender

-and always hushed until it becomes the silence
+and always hushes down so it becomes the silence

 In my home there are no days or nights.